Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question 3

 You are making use of Azure DevOps manage build pipelines, and also deploy pipelines.
 The development team is quite large, and is regularly added to.
-You have been informed that the management of users and licenses must be automated when it can be.
-Which of the following is a task that can't be automated?
+You have been informed that **the management of users and licenses must be automated when it can be**.

+Which of the following is a task that **can't be automated**?

 * A. Group membership changes
 * B. License assignment